d12frosted/elpa-mirror/gnu/denote-readme.txt

   command ([Visiting linked files via the minibuffer]).

-  The placement of the backlinks’ buffer is subject to the user option `denote-link-backlinks-display-buffer-action'.
+  The placement of the backlinks’ buffer is subject to the user option `denote-backlinks-display-buffer-action'.
 Due to the nature of the underlying `display-buffer' mechanism, this inevitably is a relatively advanced feature.
 By default, the backlinks’ buffer is displayed below the current window.
 The doc string of our user option includes a sample configuration that places the buffer in a left side window instead.
 Reproducing it here for the sake of convenience:

   ┌────
-  │ (setq denote-link-backlinks-display-buffer-action
+  │ (setq denote-backlinks-display-buffer-action
   │       '((display-buffer-reuse-window
   │ 	 display-buffer-in-side-window)
   │ 	(side . left)